Fnac: 2000s

 In 2017, Fnac Darty launched into online advertising with the sale of its own web spaces to advertisers.
 In particular, the group set up a specialised department in January, headed by Arnauld de Saint Pastou.
 In May 2017, Fnac launched its own bank card, called Fnac Mastercard, in partnership with Crédit Agricole and Consumer Finance.

-On 17 July 2017, Enrique Martinez and Jacques Veyrat became the new bosses of Fnac and replaced Alexandre Bompard, who left for Carrefour.
-Jacques Veyrat, currently chairman of the investment company Impala, becomes chairman of the board of directors, while Enrique Martinez, who previously headed the Northern Europe region at Fnac Darty, is appointed CEO of the company.
+In July 2017, Enrique Martinez and Jacques Veyrat became the new bosses of Fnac and replaced Alexandre Bompard, who left for Carrefour.
+Veyrat, chairman of the investment company Impala, became chairman of the board of directors, while Martinez, who previously headed the Northern Europe region at Fnac Darty, was appointed CEO of the company.

 In February 2018, the French Property and Casualty Insurance Company (Sfam) became the second largest shareholder in the Fnac Darty group.

-On August 30, 2018, the UFC-Que choisir announces filing a complaint for "deceptive marketing practices".
+In August 2018, the UFC-Que choisir announces filing a complaint for "deceptive marketing practices".

 In June 2019, the company was fined 10 million euros for "deceptive marketing practices".
 Customers buying a phone in a FNAC store are indeed offered a refund offer of 30 euros, which leads them to leave their bank details to enjoy, signing unknowingly an insurance contract mixed documents.
-It then commits them for one year to pay 15.99 euros per month, monthly payments then rising to 37.99 euros, customers often not aware of the situation that several months later.
+It then commits them for one year to pay 15.99 euros per month, with monthly payments then rising to 37.99 euros.
+Customers are often not aware of the situation until several months later.

 In April 2020, following the outbreak of the COVID-19 pandemic, Fnac was the first large French company to tap a government-guaranteed loan (500 million euro).

+In 2024, FNAC opens its first café at Gare du Nord.

 Operations

-As of October 2018, the company owns stores in France, Belgium, Portugal, Spain, Switzerland and the Netherlands, and is present as franchising in Luxembourg, Morocco, Qatar, Ivory Coast, Cameroon, Senegal and the Republic of Congo.
+As of October 2018, the company owns stores in France, Belgium, Portugal, Spain, and Switzerland, and franchises in Luxembourg, Morocco, Qatar, Ivory Coast, Cameroon, Senegal and the Republic of Congo.